CamiWilliams/LevelUpRiddles-Workshop/Step 3 - Add APL/README.md

 2. In **Alexa Simulator** tab, under **Type or click…**, type &quot;open riddle game workshop&quot;
 3. You should hear and see Alexa respond with the message in your LaunchRequest.
 Now type "i want three easy riddles".
 5. Walk through each of the questions and check to see that the screens display the appropriate riddle.
 You can also ask for hints to assure the correct hint appears.
+  - Note that the SpeakItem command _may not appear in the simulator_, due to the fact that the highlight color defaults to white.
+You can test on a device where the highlight color will default to Alexa blue!
 6. Finish the game and assure that your score appears correctly.

 ### Task 3.7 (Extra Credit): Host your layouts in S3 to reuse in multiple APL documents

+Stay tuned!

 ### Task 3.8 (Extra Credit): Update your displays to use the customer's favorite color

+Stay tuned!

 ### Congratulations!
 You have finished Task 3!